Ricoledan/team-cookie-capstone/README.md

 ### Next.js

-[Next.js](https://nextjs.org/) is a React framework for building server-side rendered and statically generated web
+[Next.js](https://nextjs.org/) The library for web and native user interfaces.

 ### Truffle

-[Truffle](https://trufflesuite.com/) is a development environment, testing framework and asset pipeline for Ethereum,
+[Truffle](https://trufflesuite.com/) The most comprehensive suite of tools for smart contract development.

 ### Ganache

-[Ganache](https://trufflesuite.com/ganache/) is a personal blockchain for rapid Ethereum and Corda distributed application
+[Ganache](https://trufflesuite.com/ganache/) is a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 ### Project Structure